palantir/conjure-java/readme.md

         --preferObjectBuilders
                      Exclude static factory methods from generated objects with one or more fields.
 Note that for objects without any fields, this will still generate the static factory method.
+	--generateDialogueEndpointErrorResultTypes
+		     For endpoints with errors associated with them, generate methods which return result types in Dialogue clients

 ### Known Tag Values